evannagle/typescript-boot/README.md

 ### deep-clean

-Clean up all the generated files
-Also clean up node_modules and package-lock.json
+Clean up all the generated files.
+Also clean up node_modules and package-lock.json.

 ```bash
 $(call title, "Cleaning up all generated files")